‘Attempt to silence, intimidate’: Hindenburg on SEBI’s ‘show cause notice’ in Adani case

 Hindenburg also said that the notice by the Securities and Exchange Board of India “conspicuously failed to name” Kotak Bank, which it claims had created and overseen the offshore fund structure used by the short-seller’s investor partner to bet against Adani stocks.

 It added, “Instead it simply named the K-India Opportunities fund and masked the ‘Kotak’ name with the acronym ‘KMIL’ [Kotak Mahindra Investment Limited].”
+Kotak Mahindra International Limited, however, said that Hindenburg was never an investor in the K-India Opportunities Fund.

-“We suspect SEBI’s lack of mention of Kotak or any other Kotak board member may be meant to protect yet another powerful Indian businessman from the prospect of scrutiny, a role SEBI seems to embrace,” Hindenburg alleged.
+The American short-seller alleged: “We suspect SEBI’s lack of mention of Kotak or any other Kotak board member may be meant to protect yet another powerful Indian businessman from the prospect of scrutiny, a role SEBI seems to embrace.”

 Without naming the investor, Hindenburg said it made $4.1 million in gross revenue through gains related to Adani shorts “from that investor relationship”.
 Hindenburg said that it had itself made $31,000 through its short position of the conglomerate’s United States bonds.